MasterSkepticista/MasterSkepticista.github.io/_portfolio/orion.md

 The limiting factor on the size of models that can be trained, can be summarized to data movement speeds - either within the GPU (HBM bandwidth) or across GPUs (collective ops bandwidth).
 A big part of model scaling with the number of accelerators is achieved by reducing communication overhead across them.
 This is why protocols like Infiniband/NVLink exist.

-But can one get away without spending a fortune on 100G/400G NICs for training models across nodes?
-Turns out under the right assumptions, one can.
+But can we get away without spending a fortune on 100G/400G NICs for training models across nodes?
+Turns out, under the right assumptions, we can.

 Infrastructure
 ---